eamodio/vscode-find-related/README.md

 |Name | Description
 |-----|------------
-|`openrelated.rules`|Specifies the rules to find related files
+|`findrelated.rules`|Specifies the rules to find related files
-|`openrelated.autoOpen`|Specifies whether to automatically open the related file if there is only 1 result
+|`findrelated.autoOpen`|Specifies whether to automatically open the related file if there is only 1 result
-|`openrelated.openPreview`|Specifies whether or not to open the related file in a preview tab
+|`findrelated.openPreview`|Specifies whether or not to open the related file in a preview tab

 ## Known Issues